ngi-nix/summer-of-nix/README.md

 ## Strategies

+- a safe and welcoming environment
+- participation of Nix users of all levels
 - mob programming
 - public lectures
-- participation of Nix users of all levels
-- a safe and welcoming environment
+- hiring event

 ## Timeline

-2023-04-01: open for applications
+2023-04-01: open application window
-2023-04-30: closing applications
+2023-04-30: close application window
-2023-05-15:
+2023-05-15: answer applications
+2023-07-15: start of the program
+2023-10-15: end of the program

+maybe 2023-10-31: hiring event

-## Schedule
+## Format

 - payment
 - remote